J. Cameron Law, composer with Grand Mesa Strings.

 Mr. Law is currently the String Editor for Grand Mesa Strings.
 His compositions and arrangements appear on several state lists, as Editor's Choices in the Pepper Music Catalog, and have been performed at the Midwest Conference in Chicago.
 His work Sinapu was premiered by the Grandview High School Orchestra at the 2015 National ASTA Conference in Salt Lake City.

 Mr. Law spends his summers as the Program Director for the Road Scholar Program at the Aspen Music Festival.
-He holds a bachelor’s degree in Cello Performance with University Honors and Academic Distinction from Colorado State University, and a master’s degree in Cello Performance and Teacher Certification from the University of Michigan, where he studied with Jeffrey Solow and Robert Culver.
+He holds a Bachelor's Degree in Cello Performance with University Honors and Academic Distinction from Colorado State University, and a Master's Degree in Cello Performance and Teacher Certification from the University of Michigan, where he studied with Jeffrey Solow and Robert Culver.
 He has two grown children (Lindsye and Eric), and a grandchild (Marky D the Mini Maestro).
-He and his wife Kathy and their dogs Cooper and Patsy Cline enjoy all the outdoor activities Western Colorado has to offer.
+He and his terrier Patsy Cline enjoy all the outdoor activities Western Colorado has to offer.